Whaleback: Origins

 The whaleback was a design by Captain Alexander McDougall (1845–1923), a Scottish-born Great Lakes seaman and ship's master.
 At the time a vessel's size was limited by the locks and rivers that had to be navigated and by the materials and science of hull construction, not by the power and ability of steam engines to push hulls through the water.
-It was, therefore, common practice to have a powered vessel towing one or more barges or “consorts”.
+It was, therefore, common practice to have a powered vessel towing one or more barges or "consorts".
 Many of these consorts were converted sailing schooners.
 Others were "schooners" that were built to be consorts and never intended to sail on their own, except in an emergency.
 Still others were bulk carriers that had not yet been fitted with propulsion machinery.

 McDougall had learned from experience the difficulties encountered in towing these vessels.
 The bows and spars made them subject to the forces of wind, wave, and the prop wash from the towing vessel, with the result that they often did not follow well.
 His purpose was specifically to create a barge design that could be towed easily and would track well.

 Design

 McDougall's design has been likened to a cigar with bent up ends.
 The sheer strake (uppermost plank of the hull) of a conventional vessel met the horizontal weather deck at a right-angle gunwale; a whaleback hull had a continuous curve above the waterline from the vertical to the horizontal to where the sides met inboard.
 The bow and stern were nearly identical in shape, both conoid, truncated to end in a relatively small disc.
-The superstructure atop the hull was in or on round or oval “turrets”, so-named because of their resemblance to gunhouses on contemporary warships.
+The superstructure atop the hull was in or on round or oval "turrets", so-named because of their resemblance to gunhouses on contemporary warships.
 Cabins, decks, and other superstructure were often mounted atop these turrets.

-When fully loaded, only the curved portion of the hull remained above the water, giving the vessel its “whaleback” appearance.
+When fully loaded, only the curved portion of the hull remained above the water, giving the vessel its "whaleback" appearance.
 Waves, instead of crashing into the sides of the hull, would simply wash over the deck while meeting only minor resistance from the rounded turrets.
 When fitted with hawse pipes for anchors and a guide for the tow cable, the bow somewhat resembled the snout of a pig, from which came the alternate and usually derisive appellation of "pig boat".
-The derision of scoffers notwithstanding, the design performed as McDougall expected.
+Jokes and scoffers aside, the design performed as McDougall expected.
 Whether towed or under their own power, they were seaworthy vessels and fast for their time, averaging 15 knots.